ssenmosip/mosip-temp-documentation/Getting-Started.md

 |ID Repository|mosip_idrepo|idrepo|
 |Audit|mosip_audit|audit|

-**Note:** These databases can be deployed on single or multiple database servers / instances.
+**Note:** These databases can be deployed on single or separate database servers / instances.

 3. **DB Objects (Tables):** All the tables of each application / module will be created in their respective database and schema. appadmin user / role will own these objects and the respective application user / role will have access to perform DML operations on these objects.